lucasepe/t2i/README.md

 - Make sure the install directory is in your _PATH_ environment variable

-### Manually, downloading the latest binaries from the [releases page](https://github.com/lucasepe/t2i/releases/latest):
+### Manually download the latest binaries from the [releases page](https://github.com/lucasepe/t2i/releases/latest):

 - [macOS](https://github.com/lucasepe/t2i/releases/latest)
 - [Windows](https://github.com/lucasepe/t2i/releases/latest)
 - [Linux (arm64)](https://github.com/lucasepe/t2i/releases/latest)
 - [Linux (amd64)](https://github.com/lucasepe/t2i/releases/latest)

+Unpack the `t2i` binary into any directory that is part of your _PATH_.

 ## If you have [Go](https://go.dev/dl/) installed

-You can also install it with:
+You can also install `t2i` using:

 ```bash
 go install github.com/lucasepe/t2i@latest